-2010 2009 for a profit of the state of the - 91 VIIA- - 4 Authorised 50,000 shares of US\$1 each US\$ 50,000 50,000 Allotted, called up and fully paid: 1,000 shares a U ε 815 815
+2011 2010 Authorised 50,000 shares of US\$1 each US\$ 50,000 50,000 Allotted, called up and fully paid: 1,000 shares € 815 815

 9. Fair value information

 For certain of the Company's financial instruments not carried at fair value including cash and cash equivalents, interest receivable and interest payable on limited recourse notes, the carrying amount approximates fair value due to the immediate or short term nature of these financial instruments.
 In the absence of credit events in the principle CDS reference portfolios reaching a pre-determined threshold, the amortised cost of investments approximates fair value.
 The carrying amounts of all the Company's financial assets and financial liabilities at the reporting dates approximated their fair values.